|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Fill the shaker with ice, and add the rum, mezcal, ginger liqueur, and blood orange juice.
+Add the rum, mezcal, ginger liqueur, and blood orange juice, and fill the shaker with ice.

-Garnish with 2 drops of Angostura Bitters and a blood orange slice.
+Garnish with 2 drops of bitters and a blood orange slice.
+Serve and enjoy.

 - Elderflower cordial is a bit like lemonade flavored with the sweet taste of elderflowers.
 It's a popular homemade ingredient for those lucky enough to be able to forage for the wildflowers.
 You can also find it or elderflower syrup (much sweeter) from a number of online or specialty stores.